brad-j/cld-get-assets/README.md

+# This package has been moved to @b-rad/cld-get-assets

 # [Cloudinary](https://cloudinary.com) CLI Tool to Export Assets to CSV

 A simple CLI tool to export assets from Cloudinary to a CSV file.